Ovarian ablation and breast cancer

 Radiotherapy to the ovaries causes a permanent menopause.
 This doesn’t happen straight away and your periods may carry on for up to three months after radiotherapy.
 It’s important to use reliable contraception until you are sure your periods have stopped completely, as you may still become pregnant.
 Your breast care nurse or doctor can give you further advice.

 Having your ovaries removed or having radiotherapy to your ovaries means you won’t be able to have children.
-This can be very distressing, especially if you were hoping to have children or add to your family.
-Some women may find it helpful to talk through their feelings with a professional counsellor.
-Your breast care nurse or doctor can give you support and advice, or you can contact one of the organisations listed below.
+This can be distressing, especially if you were hoping to have children or add to your family.
+Some women find it helpful to talk through their feelings with a professional counsellor.
+Your breast care nurse or doctor can give you support and advice.
+You could also contact one of the organisations listed below.

 We have a section on fertility and cancer treatment for women, which has more information.